Commentary from co-CEO Alex Ryvchin originally published in The Daily Telegraph on 14 October 2025.

 Latest

-Commentary from co-CEO Alex Ryvchin originally published in The Australian on 1 October 2025.
+Extract of speech by co-CEO Alex Ryvchin delivered at the Queensland Holocaust Museum and published in The Australian on 1 November 2025.